 Top 10 Miranda Lambert Songs

-This second single from Lambert’s second album resonates with anyone who's grown up in a one-stoplight town or been on the receiving end of a bad rumor.
+This second single from Lambert’s second album resonates with anyone who grew up in a one-stoplight town or been on the receiving end of a bad rumor.
 That’s pretty much everyone.
-'Famous in a Small Town' was Lambert’s most radio-friendly song to date when it was sent out in the spring of 2007.
+“Famous in a Small Town” was Lambert’s most radio-friendly song to date when it was sent out in the spring of 2007.
 The catchy chorus made it an earworm you looked forward to hearing again, even if the lyrics (and video) were a little cornier than what fans had come to expect.

 The importance of this song to Lambert’s career can’t be understated.
 In addition to being her first gold single and a Top 20 hit in early 2006, it set the tone for how fans would think of the singer for years to come.
 A fiery and reckless performance at a country music awards show served as an introduction to this seemingly quiet blond from East Texas.
 It was a bit unconventional for mid-2000s country music, so it labored to gain a grip on the mainstream.
 But those who dug into her lyrics found a thrilling story.

 It’s really difficult to get through this song with dry eyes, even on first listen — and in country music, there’s a direct relationship between the number of tissues used and how great a song is.
-Lambert wrote this song with husband Blake Shelton.
-It’s about his brother was killed in a car accident when he was younger.
+Lambert wrote this song with ex-husband Blake Shelton.
+It’s about his brother, who was killed in a car accident when he was younger.
 When Lambert sings this song, she somehow captures every tear her husband has ever shed.

-'Gunpowder and Lead' ranks high on this list of the Top 10 Miranda Lambert Songs because it’s so much more than a reactionary chick anthem.
+“Gunpowder and Lead” ranks high on this Top 10 Miranda Lambert Songs list because it’s so much more than a reactionary chick anthem.
 In just a few words, Lambert convinces us why the jerk who’s about to walk through the front door deserves what he’s got coming.
 The wild guitar solo that finishes the song almost tells the rest of the story.
 This was Lambert’s first platinum single, and it’s the song that would forever make men more than a little bit afraid of her.

-When 'Revolution' was released in 2009, early believers grew impatient waiting for 'The House That Built Me' to become the career-defining hit it was destined to be.
+When Revolution was released in 2009, early believers grew impatient waiting for “The House That Built Me” to become the career-defining hit it was destined to be.
 It’s not sad, lyrically — no one dies or gets dumped — but it touches an emotional place that no country song has found before or since.
-Awards, sales, chart performance … this ballad is tops in all categories for Lambert.
-But as anyone who’s dabbed away tears listening to it knows, it still would have been the No. 1 song on this list had she never released it to radio.
+As anyone who’s dabbed away tears listening to it knows, it still would have been the No. 1 song on this list had she never released it to radio.